Maddy1107/Legend-of-the-Mage/README.md

 This is a game made for the Grads in Games SFAS 2021.

-This is the first ever game I ever made.
+This is the first game I ever made.